-Your classic meunierre, or “in the style of the miller’s wife” is a classic French recipe, and is nothing more than a filet of fish (traditionally it’s an entire sole) with some butter, flour and lemon and parsley.
+Your classic meuniere, or “in the style of the miller’s wife” is a classic French recipe, and is nothing more than a filet of fish (traditionally it’s an entire sole) with some butter, flour and lemon and parsley.
 It’s a very simple dish, and there are plenty of variations around.
 My favorite it is to dress it up a little with some capers.

+A point of contention with some chefs and Francophiles.
 There’s different ways I’ll make the sauce too, depending on how I’m feeling.
 Sometimes I emulsify it by whisking after I de-glaze with wine, and add more butter an make a little sauce.
 The simplest and most classic way is just to cook the fish in plenty of butter, then add a splash of lemon and pour the lemon butter over the fish.
 Either way is just fine.
 Pictured is the emulsified sauce version.

 Rainbow Trout Meuniere With Wild Capers

 - 1 whole rainbow trout fileted and pin-boned

 - 2 tablespoons mixed capers made from plant buds like dandelions, nasturtiums, chives, spruce, etc